The origin story of Tyler Beck:

 In 12th grade I started doing a program at the East Valley Institute of Technology in which I would attend primary classes at my home school and then go to a seperate location to take a joint class on Media Marketing and Radio Production.
 I learned about graphic design programs like the Adobe Photoshop, Adobe Illustrator, Adobe Flash, Adobe Dreamweaver, Sculptris, and how to program a video game.
 I also got to record radio commercials in Pro Tools and met a bunch of really cool and ambitious people who I spent a lot of time in the studio making music with.
 Elena Avenue continued playing shows on a regular basis, at least 1 to 2 every couple of months.
 That year I doubled up and began taking guitar and vocal lessons.

 I graduated from Skyline High School in May of 2013, earned a Presidential Scholarship, and later that year began attending Mesa Community College.
-I knocked out a full year of my general courses and took a few honors courses before losing my scholarship from a lower than required GPA.
+I knocked out a full year of my general courses and took a few honors courses before losing my scholarship from a lower than required GPA; so close.
 I then transferred to the Art Institute of Phoenix to begin an Associates Degree program in Graphic Design.

 In December of 2016 I created my brand Aggregate Perspective, which encompasses all of my different artistic endeavors, and graduated from the Art Institute of Phoenix with an Associates in Graphic Design.
 The ceremony was officially celebrated on March 23, 2017; the day before my 22nd birthday.
 I got a job at Verapax Marketing doing graphic design and digital print in February of 2017.
 Elena Avenue continued working on the album throughout the year but in early March through April we had a falling out with Tyler Meyer and he left the band.

 In April of 2018 I did a professional photoshoot for my sister’s senior photos in which I shot and edited all of the images.
 That month Jesse and I decided to start Your Thoughts Podcast.
 It began after a long conversation over many topics that lead to the idea of creating our very own conversational style show where we talk to people about their lives and ideas.
 We began filming and recording audio soon after.
 Over the summer of 2018 Lester Lopez made the decision to leave Elena Avenue.
 The separation was amicable and we wished him luck on whatever he wanted to pursue.
 We quickly found a replacement drummer named, Dylan Skaggs, to learn the songs and eventually record the album with us.
-Elena Avenue is still currently in the process of self recording our full length album.